Kraks/RefuncAAM/README.md

 ## Abstract

-Abstracting abstract machines (AAM) is a systematic methodology for constructing abstract interpreters that are derived from concrete small-step abstract machines.
-Recent progress applies the same idea on definitional interpreters, and obtains big-step abstract definitional interpreters (ADI) written in monadic style.
-Yet, the relations between small-step abstracting abstract machines and big-step abstracting definitional interpreters are not well studied.
+Abstracting abstract machines is a systematic methodology for constructing sound static analyses for higher-order languages, by deriving small-step abstract abstract machines that perform abstract interpretation from abstract machines that perform concrete evaluation.
+Darais et al. apply the same underlying idea to monadic definitional interpreters, and obtain monadic abstract definitional interpreters that perform abstract interpretation in big-step style using monads.
+Yet, the relation between small-step abstract abstract machines and big-step abstract definitional interpreters is not well studied.

-In this paper, we show their functional correspondence and how to syntactically transform small-step abstract abstract machines into big-step abstract definitional interpreters.
-The transformations include linearization, fusing, disentangling, refunctionalizing, and un-CPS to direct-style with delimited controls.
-Linearization expresses non-deterministic choices by first-order data types, after which refunctionalization sequentializes the evaluation order by higher-order functions.
-All transformations properly handle the collecting semantics and the nondeterminism of abstract interpretation.
+In this paper, we explain their functional correspondence and demonstrate how to syntactically transform small-step abstract abstract machines into big-step abstract definitional interpreters.
+Building on known semantic interderivation techniques from the concrete evaluation setting, the transformations include linearization, lightweight fusion, disentanglement, refunctionalization, and the left inverse of the CPS transform.
+Linearization expresses nondeterministic choice through first-order data types, after which refunctionalization transforms the first-order data types that represent continuations into higher-order functions.
+The refunctionalized AAM is an abstract interpreter written in continuation-passing style (CPS) with two layers of continuations, which can be converted back to direct style with delimited control operators.
+Based on the known correspondence between delimited control and monads, we demonstrate that the explicit use of monads in abstract definitional interpreters is optional.

-Following the idea that in deterministic languages, evaluation contexts of reduction semantics are defunctionalized continuations, we further show that in nondeterministic languages, evaluation contexts are refunctionalized to extended continuations style.
-Remarkably, we reveal how precise call/return matching in control-flow analysis is obtained by refunctionalizing a small-step abstract abstract machine with proper caching.
+All transformations properly handle the collecting semantics and nondeterminism of abstract interpretation.
+Remarkably, we reveal how precise call/return matching in control-flow analysis can be obtained by refunctionalizing a small-step abstract abstract machine with proper caching.

 ## Getting Started